Wyrd-tha-Byrd/Wyrd-tha-Byrd/README.md

 - 👋 Hi, I’m @Wyrd-tha-Byrd
 - 👀 I’m interested in creating a future of accessible eXtended Reality Applications, STEAM, and an organic approach to elegant design.
 - 🌱 I’m currently learning VR game design, XR technology prototyping, game soundtrack design, and healthy project management.
-- 💞️ I’m looking to collaborate on creative game projects, specifically looking for paid gigs right now.
+- 💞️ I’m looking to collaborate on creative game projects.
-- 📫 How to reach me: Email;WyrdsDivineDesigns@Gmail.com
+- 📫 How to reach me: Email; WyrdCallaway@Gmail.com
 In the case that you contact me, to prove your humanity, please include in the subject line; your feelings on the use of the phrase "...treat all as strawdogs." from the Daoist Philosophical text "Tao Teh Ching" as translated by John C.H.
 Wu.

 <!---